 Think about it like regaining physical fitness after a period of being out of shape.
 There are lots of things you could do, but only two things most experts agree you must do: 1) build strength through progressive overload strength training and 2) maintain a caloric deficit.
 This program is like that, but for your business.

-You, I, and the rest of your small group will meet via Zoom video call once per week for 60 minutes to discuss progress, troubleshoot roadblocks, and share learnings.
+You, I, and the rest of your small group will meet via Zoom video call once per week for 60 to 90 minutes to discuss progress, troubleshoot roadblocks, and share learnings.

 As we do so, we will be guided by 3 ideals: